xenthm/tp/docs/DeveloperGuide.md

 > **_NOTE:_** The list of possible errors in parsing argument are as follows: missing arguments or flags, length of string exceeded maximum value of 40 characters, negative values for `quantitySold` or `unitPrice`, wrong number formats for `quantitySold` or `unitPrice`, and numbers exceeding the value of 1,000,000,000.<br/>

-### AddScheduleCommand
+### AddDeadlineCommand
 #### Overview
-AddScheduleCommand changes the deadline on a specified manga.
+AddDeadlineCommand changes the deadline on a specified manga.
 The deadline is kept as a String attribute `deadline`.
 This is set to `"None"` by default when a manga is created.

-When using AddScheduleCommand, if the manga or author inputted don't exist, they are automatically created.
+When using AddDeadlineCommand, if the manga or author inputted don't exist, they are automatically created.

 #### Interaction